JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 4 - Interpretation

 I did a lot of tests to compare the clusters, but I just give here the associated p-value in order to avoid overloading with not necessarily very interesting numbers.
+In order to get size effect, I suggere you to just look at the raw values in table above.

 ### Cluster 1